helium/HIP/0074-mobile-poc-modeled-coverage-rewards.md

 # Drawbacks
 Setting a maximum of 5 Indoor Radios might not work for multi-story or high-rise buildings.
 Compared with Outdoor Radios, no data is accessible about the elevation of Indoor Radios, and no other data sources are available immediately to model such information.
 However, by adding more external sources like zoning and population density to PoC in the future, we will be able to evaluate the usefulness of coverage provided by Indoor Radios more precisely.
 In the meantime, 5 radios in a given hex is sufficient to cover up to a 10 story building, making Multi-Dwelling Unit deployments feasible under the current limits while we work on further improvements.

+# Rationale and Alternatives

+MOBILE PoC requires many external sources of information to evaluate uniqueness, usefulness, and quality of coverage.
+Any incrementally built product requires a solid foundation that can be implemented quickly, have an immediate impact, and can be extended with future improvements.
+As initially planned, Mobile Mappers were supposed to be the primary sources of coverage verification for the MOBILE PoC.
+However, as with any hardware, it takes time and resources to have enough devices in the field to map all areas with coverage.
+Not to stall the progress with the PoC development, we've decided to evaluate Obstruction Data sources to model the Mobile coverage.

+While analyzing the results, it was determined that Obstruction Data could complement information scanned by Mobile Mappers to cross-check and confidently verify signal levels, while immediately helping evaluate quality of Mobile coverage.

+# Unresolved Questions
+Finding reliable sources of information about indoor obstruction data is challenging.
+Until we incorporate data like population density and zoning to better understand the unique specifics of locations where Indoor Radios are located, we'll continue rewarding them for meeting Genesis PoC requirements but will have a limit of 5 rewardable Indoor Radios per hex.
+Indoor Radios will need to continue meeting Heartbeats and Speed Tests requirements but will receive increased rewards to keep the Genesis-period ratio of Indoor vs. Outdoor rewards.

+# Success Metrics

+The main success metric will be improvements to MOBILE coverage.
+We expect to see more distributed coverage and less clusterization of Outdoor Radios as their owners improve placements to optimize for maximum MOBILE rewards.
+Improvements to coverage will be measured by the number of effectively covered hexes and the change in that number over time.

+At a glance, changes to coverage can be easily visualized by comparing snapshots of the Modeled Coverage map for different periods.
+Mobile Explorer might include the functionality to retrieve snapshots for a given period of time.